I need help making curtains for my new home. Does anyone have any ideas or helpful tips?

 You can get tremendous bargains on yards of drapery and upholstery fabrics on eBay, usually the ends of bolts.
 One of my favorite sellers is crabdaddylonglegs (search title and descriptions.)
 He sells by a set amount, not just by the yard.

 I'm in the process of making my first curtains too.
 My mom filled me in that instead of sewing, just use fabric glue.
 She did this and made a curtain out of a kitchen towel.
+Just fold down the top, glue, and slip it on a curtain rod.

 Alicia the sheet idea is something we use at our house as well.
 To save some money, shop for your sheets when they are on sale or a particular color/style/pattern (if not objectionable to you) is being clearenced out of the store.
 Usually measuring 1 & 1/2 times the width of your window gives a pleasant fullness to the coverings.
 If you want them to be fuller try 2 times the width.
 Another thing you might try are the inexpensive spring rods that sit inside the window frame.